-- 2.1 All business shall be conducted in the name of the Trust. - 2.2 All funds received in trust shall be in the name of the Trust as corporate trustee. - 2.3 In relation to Funds held on Trust, powers exercised by the Trust as corporate trustee shall be exercised separately and distinctly from those powers exercised as a Trust. - 2.4 The Trust has the functions conferred on it by the Regulatory Framework.
-Directors acting on behalf of the Trust as corporate trustees are acting as quasi-trustees.
-Accountability for charitable Funds held on Trust is to be made to the Charity Commission.
-Accountability for non-charitable Funds held on Trust is only to Monitor. - 2.5 The powers of the Trust established under statute shall be exercised by the Board meeting in public session except as otherwise provided for in SO 3. - 2.6 The Trust has resolved that certain powers and decisions may only be exercised or made by the Board of Directors in formal session.
-These powers and decisions are set out in the Scheme of Delegation and have effect as if incorporated into the SOs. - 2.7 Not Used
+- 2.1 All business shall be conducted in the name of the Trust. - 2.2 All funds received in trust shall be in the name of the Trust as corporate trustee. - 2.3 In relation to Funds held on trust, powers exercised by the Trust as corporate trustee shall be exercised separately and distinctly from those powers exercised as a Trust. - 2.4 The Trust has the functions conferred on it by the Regulatory Framework.
+Accountability for charitable Funds held on trust is to be made to the Charity Commission.
+Accountability for non-charitable Funds held on trust is only to Monitor. - 2.5 The Trust has resolved that certain powers and decisions may only be exercised or made by the Board of Directors in formal session.
+These powers and decisions are set out in the Scheme of Delegation and have effect as if incorporated into the SOs.